boles101/Pokemon-Review-App/README.md

 # Pokemon-Review-App
-Pokemon Reviwe / Rating Api where you can rate your favorite pokemon Has the following Entities : Pokemon - Country - Category - Owner - Reviewer - Review
+Pokemon Review / Rating Api where you can Review and rate your favorite pokemon Has the following Entities : Pokemon - Country - Category - Owner - Reviewer - Review

 Each of the entities has it's own Crud Operations.